Bolenybika/BybitStopLoss/README.md

 # BybitStopLoss
 !!!Use at own risk, I take no responsibility for your losses!!!
-This bot is created from CryptoGnome's Bybit-Futures-Bot.
 It check position from coins.json every 60s and set stoploss at desired % of coins.json.
 Setup:
 install Python
 pip install requirements